 An important weapon in any salesman’s arsenal, the foot-in-the-door technique (Freedman & Fraser, 1966) assumes agreeing to a small request increases the likelihood of agreeing to a second, larger request.
 In the context of product sampling, convincing a consumer to sample is the initial commitment, increasing the likelihood of them committing to a purchase at a later date.

 It demonstrates value, aiding retention.

-As marketers, we should all understand acquisition is not the be all and end all of a strategy – especially since in Europe, 1 retained customer is worth the value of 7 new ones (Adobe).
-Then, consider that you have 60-70% probability of selling to an existing customer, over 5-20% of selling to a new prospect, and it’s obvious – you should be looking to retain customers at all costs.
+As marketers, we should all understand acquisition is not the be-all and end-all of a strategy – especially since in Europe, 1 retained customer is worth the value of 7 new ones (Adobe).
+Then, consider that you have a 60-70% probability of selling to an existing customer, and over 5-20% of selling to a new prospect, and it’s obvious – you should be looking to retain customers at all costs.

 This can be done by giving back to the consumer.
 Since modern marketing is largely relationship-based, it is important to nurture that relationship, providing more value than you are perceived to take.

 Fortunately, this is another of product sampling’s benefits, with 85% of ‘retentions’ who sampled a product agreeing that they would purchase it again in the future, according to a survey by Arbitron and Edison Media Research.
 This can be attributed to the generous nature of product sampling – giving away a product demonstrates that a brand is not entirely driven by money, even if the end goal is sales!

 Increasingly, data is becoming the currency of marketing, we develop new technologies to capture it every day.
 In fact, “83 percent of marketers identify that the ability to make data-guided decisions is one of the most important capabilities.”
 (AdWeek) It’s important to recognise opportunities to collect data and capitalise on them.